 Department of Physics Pavia

-Department of Drug Sciences (DDS) Pavia
+Department of Brain and Behavioral Sciences Pavia

-Department of Internal Medicine and Therapeutics Pavia
+Department of Earth and Environmental Sciences Pavia

 Department of Clinical-Surgical, Diagnostic and Pediatric Sciences Pavia